 - 1. The Company is a public service corporation pursuant to Article XV of the Arizona Constitution and A.R.S. §§ 40-250 and 40-251. - 2.
 The Commission has jurisdiction over The Company and the subject matter of the application. - 3.
 Notice of the proceeding was provided in conformance with law. - 4.
-Based on the evidence in this proceeding, we find that deconsolidation of the Anthem-Agua Fria Wastewater district as proposed in the Compliance Application is in the public interest. - 5.
+Based on the evidence in this proceeding, we find that deconsolidation of the Anthem-Agua Fria Wastewater district as proposed in the Compliance Application would not correctly assign cost responsibility for all ratemaking components, and is therefore not in the public interest at this time. - 5.
 It is reasonable and in the public interest to require the Company to make the system-wide rate filing as ordered by Decision No. 72047 that includes all of the affected districts, including the Sun City West Wastewater district, as soon as possible, so that all affected parties will receive notice of, and will have a full opportunity to address, all the issues affecting the Company's revenue requirement, and can make proposals either for or against consolidation or deconsolidation for Commission consideration.

-6. It is reasonable and in the public interest to require the system-wide rate filing to include full cost of service studies and other information supporting consolidation sufficient for all parties to make their own reasoned proposals either for or against consolidation or deconsolidation, consistent with sound ratemaking principles.

-7. It is reasonable and in the public interest to require the Company to address, in the system-wide rate filing, the issues Phoenix raised in this proceeding regarding the OWU tariffed rate applicable to wastewater treatment services provided to Phoenix under their agreement.
+- 6. It is reasonable and in the public interest to require the system-wide rate filing to include full cost of service studies and other information supporting consolidation sufficient for all parties to make their own reasoned proposals either for or against consolidation or deconsolidation, consistent with sound ratemaking principles. - 7.
+It is reasonable and in the public interest to require the Company to take the opportunity to use the evidence gathered in both phases of this proceeding to focus on and develop the two rate consolidation scenarios ordered by Decision No. 74072, and to require that both of the Company's scenarios should include a phase-in plan of the Company's choosing that is designed to ease a gradual transition toward consolidated rates, and may include partial consolidation steps which anticipate a move toward single tariff pricing over time, and which will bring long term benefits to all ratepayers. - 8.
+It is reasonable and in the public interest to require the Company to address, in the system-wide rate filing, the issues Phoenix raised in this proceeding regarding the OWU tariffed rate applicable to wastewater treatment services provided to Phoenix under their agreement.